jhu12/jhu12.github.io/index.md

-# Hi, I'm Jack!
+# Jack Hu

+## About Me

-I'm a 4th year UBC student studying business and computer science.
-I am currently searching for a 4 or 8 month co-op job to start in January 2022.
+Hi!
+I'm a 4th year UBC student studying business and computer science, and currently searching for a 4 or 8 month co-op job to start in January 2022.
+My strengths lie at the intersection of data analysis and business thinking, and I'm passionate about using technology to create value.
+I am open-minded, reflective, and eager to learn!

 ## Research Work